ostdotcom/website-docupony/website/versioned_docs/version-1.1.0/3_05_GUIDE_WALLET_SETUP.md

 ost_balance_object.get({id: 'd66a40d0-b2fa-4915-b6d2-46bbe644278a'}).to_json   # Fetch the user's balance
 ```

 This API returns a balance object.
 The balance details in the object are in (BT) your Branded Tokens.

-#### Example Response Body
+#### Example Balance Response Body

 ```json
 {